haidzkkk/image_slide_show/README.md

 # image_slide_show

 A simple show image widget for Flutter.
+For this Widget it will to help you show image like other social media app.

 ## Installation
 Add `image_slide_show` as a dependency in your pubspec.yaml file.